Coronary artery disease: Epidemiology

-Disability-adjusted life year for ischaemic heart disease per 100,000 inhabitants in 2004.

 As of 2010, CAD was the leading cause of death globally resulting in over 7 million deaths.
 This increased from 5.2 million deaths from CAD worldwide in 1990.
 It may affect individuals at any age but becomes dramatically more common at progressively older ages, with approximately a tripling with each decade of life.
 Males are affected more often than females.

 The World Health Organization reported that: "The world's biggest killer is ischemic heart disease, responsible for 13% of the world's total deaths.
 Since 2000, the largest increase in deaths has been for this disease, rising by 2.7 million to 9.1 million deaths in 2021."

 It is estimated that 60% of the world's cardiovascular disease burden will occur in the South Asian subcontinent despite only accounting for 20% of the world's population.
 This may be secondary to a combination of genetic predisposition and environmental factors.
 Organizations such as the Indian Heart Association are working with the World Heart Federation to raise awareness about this issue.

 Coronary artery disease is the leading cause of death for both males and females and accounts for approximately 600,000 deaths in the United States every year.
 According to present trends in the United States, half of healthy 40-year-old males will develop CAD in the future, and one in three healthy 40-year-old females.
 It is the most common reason for death of males and females over 20 years of age in the United States.

 After analysing data from 2 111 882 patients, the recent meta-analysis revealed that the incidence of coronary artery diseases in breast cancer survivors was 4.29 (95% CI 3.09–5.94) per 1000 person-years.